ziobrowskipiotr/Logistic_Regression_Model/README.md

 ├── My_Logistic_Regression_Project.exe # Main program executable
 ├── Tests_Project.exe            # Executable for tests
 ```
+## About the Dataset

+This dataset originates from 1988 and includes data from four sources: Cleveland, Hungary, Switzerland, and Long Beach V. Although the dataset contains 76 attributes in total, most research and experiments use a subset of 14 key attributes.

+The "target" attribute indicates the presence of heart disease, where 0 denotes no disease and 1 indicates the presence of disease.

+### Key Attributes:

+- `age`: Age of the patient
+- `sex`: Gender (1 = male, 0 = female)
+- `cp`: Chest pain type (4 types)
+- `trestbps`: Resting blood pressure (in mm Hg)
+- `chol`: Serum cholesterol level (in mg/dl)
+- `fbs`: Fasting blood sugar > 120 mg/dl (1 = true; 0 = false)
+- `restecg`: Resting electrocardiographic results (values 0, 1, 2)
+- `thalach`: Maximum heart rate achieved
+- `exang`: Exercise-induced angina (1 = yes; 0 = no)
+- `oldpeak`: ST depression induced by exercise relative to rest
+- `slope`: The slope of the peak exercise ST segment
+- `ca`: Number of major vessels (0–3) colored by fluoroscopy
+- `thal`: Thalassemia status (0 = normal, 1 = fixed defect, 2 = reversible defect)
+- `target`: Diagnosis of heart disease (0 = no disease, 1 = disease)

 ## Setup Instructions

 ### 1. Create the `build` directory